Provide de-inkable solutions to generate high quality recyclates

 During the recycling process of printed packaging materials, quality is often lost along the way, leading to recyclates that are not up to the standard required to create new packaging materials.

 The ink on printed packaging gets degraded through the extrusion process that occurs during recycling.
 This leads to unattractive discoloration and/or unpleasant odors in the recyclates.
 This in turn leads to downcycling of recyclates.
-Avoiding the critical break down of materials at high temperatures is therefore key, as this often prevent the re-use of recyclates into new packaging materials.
+Avoiding the critical breakdown of materials at high temperatures is therefore key, as this often prevents the re-use of recyclates into new packaging materials.

-De-inkable inks and varnishes for surface printed polyolefinic films with proven performance within defined deinking process conditions.
+De-inkable inks and coatings for surface printed polyolefinic films with proven performance within defined deinking process conditions.